 Today there are “audiophiles” and there are audiophiles.
 (From here on the former is referred to as a’philes.)
 Audiophiles still care about sound.
 They care about reducing distortion to below audible levels.
 They care about the reason for caring : music.
 They care about capturing reality and presenting it faithfully.
 It’s not personal.
 It’s not opinion.

 Real audiophiles are serious.
 They’ve shed not only analog noise, they’ve shed the noise of the high-end audio marketing game.
 They’ve left behind the toys of childhood and embraced real adult tools.
 A good example of this is the choice of crossover.
-Since no one driver, nor any two drivers can adequately produce the full spectrum of audible frequencies (from the low, long wavelengths of the bottom octave, 20-40 cycles per second, almost 9-18 meters long, to the highest, shortest wavelengths of the top octave, 10-20 thousand cycles per second, less than 36-18 millimeters long), at equal level and low distortion, multiple drivers that specialize in the low, middle, and high frequency bandwidths are needed.
+Since no one driver, nor any two drivers can adequately produce the full spectrum of audible frequencies (from the low, long wavelengths of the bottom octave, 20-40 cycles per second, around 9-18 meters long, to the highest, shortest wavelengths of the top octave, 10-20 thousand cycles per second, less than 36-18 millimeters long), at equal level and low distortion, multiple drivers that specialize in the low, middle, and high frequency bandwidths are needed.
 Consequently, we have multi-way speakers with a big woofer, a medium sized midrange, and a small tweeter to do the job.
 But you can’t feed each of those specialized drivers with a full range signal without burning up the tweeter and causing loads of distortion.
 The signal needs to be split into separate bandwidths, and that’s what a crossover does.
 Most speakers, for convenience, do it inside the speaker cabinet.
 It’s the kiddy-toy way of making an easy plug-n-play speaker for everyday consumers.
 And that’s just fine, but consider this.
 Putting the crossover after amplification is also the brute force way.
 To filter the signal into three bandwidths at high power requires big capacitors and big inductors.
 It’s hard work and problematic.
 And because tweeters are more efficient, meaning they play louder with the same amount of power, some of the amplifier’s power has to be thrown out (burned up by a resistor) to keep the tweeter at an equal loudness level as the woofer.
 The same is true of midrange drivers, leading to more power waste.
 Then there’s the matter of impedance.
 Each driver’s power draw varies with frequency as expressed in the impedance curve.
 This puts an extra load on the amplifier.
 Now, multiply these factors by three, and you can begin to understand the pressures put on the amp.
 Add to this each driver’s EMF (electromotive force), which is, in a sense, the reflection of a driver’s inertia sent back to the amplifier, and you have three more huddles for the amp to overcome.
 This all adds up to a complex load on the amp, and a complex of distortions.
 Grownups know better.
 The adult solution?
 An active crossover that splits the signal before amplification, at line level when it’s easy to do, more precise, and minimizes distortion.
 Each bandwidth is then sent to a separate amplifier.
 Each amp only deals with a portion of the spectrum, reducing intermodulation distortion; each feeds a single driver with a single impedance curve and EMF, further reducing the workload and distortion.
 And since the crossover is no longer inside the speaker cabinet, it’s isolated from the harsh internal vibrations—any possible microphonic effects are eliminated.
 The advantages are profound, and the ones mentioned here are only the highlights.
 It’s a no-brainer for any serious loudspeaker, and any serious audiophile.

 A’philes, on the other hand, continue to play with toys, often grossly expensive toys.
 They’ve left accuracy behind.
-Hi-Fi is a dirty word.
+HiFi is a dirty 4-letter word.
 Distortion is welcomed.
 Science is eschewed.
 Measurements are disregarded.
 Levelheadedness is disparaged.
 Still, they are serious, too.
 Serious about brandnames, model numbers, the latest new products, which are only slight variations on old stuff, yet claim innovation and promise amazing results, but deliver only the facade of new.
 They embrace the old days and the old ways.
 But that’s not the worst of it.
 They’ve fallen for fantasy and fairytale.
 The near magic of digital has colored everything with imaginary pixie dust.
 They long for the fairytale times of the good ol’ days, back when everything was better, cleaner, and we were all happier.
 They’ve accepted the fantasy science promulgated by audio manufacturers who bewilder buyers with electrical effects that are real, but exaggerated or irrelevant, and pose analog (and insanely expensive products) as the remedy.
 It’s back to the noise, the wow & flutter, the limited dynamic range—the innocent & pure charms of analog.
 Analog has effects that are relevant and audible.
 Yes, there is something to the old ways.
 The feel in your hands of a heavy lump of vinyl, the softness of hot glowing valves, the misty cloud of analog comfort, and the endless effort they demand.

-And now, almost as suddenly, we have magic wire (bah to physics), magic vacuum tubes (distortion is beautiful), magic single driver speakers (or whatever single marketing pitch to hammer), and magic high-cost/high-tech solutions to basic problems that don’t need heroics to solve.
+And now, almost as suddenly, we have magic wire (bah to physics), magic vacuum tubes (distortion is beautiful), magic single driver speakers (or whatever single marketing pitch to hawk), and magic high-cost/high-tech solutions to basic problems that don’t need heroics to solve.
 Modern a’philes wallow in the magical land of abandoned audiophilia rather than the sound ground of cold impartial science.

 “Science is a method to keep yourself from kidding yourself.”
 Edwin Land